dwavesystems/dwave-ocean-sdk/docs/overview/dwavesys.rst

 that Ocean tools use unless overridden explicitly or with environment variables.
 Your configuration file can include one or more solvers.

+.. note:: When you work in D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ IDE, SAPI information such as your API token is pre-configured in the default workspaces' environment variables.

 Configuring a D-Wave System as a Solver
 ---------------------------------------